Sudan: Medieval Christian Nubian kingdoms (c. 350–1500)

-From the mid eighth to mid eleventh century the political power and cultural development of Christian Nubia peaked.
+From the mid-eighth to mid-eleventh century the political power and cultural development of Christian Nubia peaked.
 In 747 Makuria invaded Egypt, which at this time belonged to the declining Umayyads, and it did so again in the early 960s, when it pushed as far north as Akhmim.
 Makuria maintained close dynastic ties with Alodia, perhaps resulting in the temporary unification of the two kingdoms into one state.
 The culture of the medieval Nubians has been described as "Afro-Byzantine", but was also increasingly influenced by Arab culture.
 The state organisation was extremely centralised, being based on the Byzantine bureaucracy of the sixth and seventh centuries.
 Arts flourished in the form of pottery paintings and especially wall paintings.
-The Nubians developed an alphabet for their language, Old Nobiin, basing it on the Coptic alphabet, while also utilizing Greek, Coptic and Arabic.
+The Nubians developed an alphabet for their language, Old Nobiin, basing it on the Coptic alphabet, while also using Greek, Coptic and Arabic.
 Women enjoyed high social status: they had access to education, could own, buy and sell land and often used their wealth to endow churches and church paintings.
 Even the royal succession was matrilineal, with the son of the king's sister being the rightful heir.

 From the late 11th/12th century, Makuria's capital Dongola was in decline, and Alodia's capital declined in the 12th century as well.
 In the 14th and 15th centuries Bedouin tribes overran most of Sudan, migrating to the Butana, the Gezira, Kordofan and Darfur.
 In 1365 a civil war forced the Makurian court to flee to Gebel Adda in Lower Nubia, while Dongola was destroyed and left to the Arabs.
 Afterwards Makuria continued to exist only as a petty kingdom.
 After the prosperous reign of king Joel (fl.
 1463–1484) Makuria collapsed.
 Coastal areas from southern Sudan up to the port city of Suakin was succeeded by the Adal Sultanate in the fifteenth century.
 To the south, the kingdom of Alodia fell to either the Arabs, commanded by tribal leader Abdallah Jamma, or the Funj, an African people originating from the south.
 Datings range from the 9th century after the Hijra (c.
 1396–1494), the late 15th century, 1504 to 1509.
 An alodian rump state might have survived in the form of the kingdom of Fazughli, lasting until 1685.

 Islamic kingdoms of Sennar and Darfur (c.
-1500–1821)
+1500–1820)

 In 1504 the Funj are recorded to have founded the Kingdom of Sennar, in which Abdallah Jamma's realm was incorporated.
-By 1523, when Jewish traveler David Reubeni visited Sudan, the Funj state already extended as far north as Dongola.
-Meanwhile, Islam began to be preached on the Nile by Sufi holymen who settled there in the 15th and 16th centuries and by David Reubeni's visit king Amara Dunqas, previously a Pagan or nominal Christian, was recorded to be Muslim.
+By 1523, when Jewish traveller David Reubeni visited Sudan, the Funj state already extended as far north as Dongola.
+Meanwhile, Islam began to be preached on the Nile by Sufi holy men who settled there in the 15th and 16th centuries and by David Reubeni's visit king Amara Dunqas, previously a Pagan or nominal Christian, was recorded to be Muslim.
 However, the Funj would retain un-Islamic customs like the divine kingship or the consumption of alcohol until the 18th century.
 Sudanese folk Islam preserved many rituals stemming from Christian traditions until the recent past.